Kochi Broadcasting

 Kochi Broadcasting (高知放送, Kōchi Hōsō), also known as RKC (Radio Kochi Company), is a Japanese radio and television broadcaster.
 It was founded in 1953 and headquartered in Kōchi, Japan.
 Kōchi Broadcasting is affiliated with the NNN and NNS (TV), JRN, NRN (Radio).
 It is a part of Kochi Shimbun group.

 Kochi Broadcasting started radio broadcasting in 1953, and started television broadcasting in 1959.

-In 2022, Kochi Broadcasting moved into its new headquarter.